trungtpham/trungtpham.github.io/index.md

 **Welcome!**

 I was born on a tranquil rubber and coffee farm in VietNam, surrounded by the awe-inspiring beauty of nature.
 My journey into the realm of science and technology began later in life, as I didn't have access to a computer and the internet until I reached the age of 20.
-Fueled by unwavering determination and an insatiable thirst for knowledge, I set forth on a path of exploration and innovation.
+Fueled by determination and a thirst for knowledge, I set forth on a path of exploration and innovation.

 Today, I take immense pride in my role as a Senior Scientist at NVIDIA, a renowned company celebrated for its state-of-the-art technology.
 My journey stands as a testament to the belief that hard work and self-confidence can lead to remarkable success, regardless of one's starting point.